-Keep in mind that if you pay by check, and it’s declined, you will be assessed a $20 fee.
-This is an additional administration fee on top of whatever fines you may have for any other traffic and parking violations.
+Keep in mind that if you pay by check, and it’s declined, you will be assessed a $20 administration fee on top of whatever fines you may have for any other traffic and parking violations.

-If you don’t pay the fine from your red light camera ticket before the due date of the “Notice of Liability,” it’s the same as admitting that you’re guilty of running red lights.
+If you don’t pay the fine from your red light camera ticket before the due date of the “Notice of Liability,” it’s equivalent to admitting that you’re guilty of running red lights.
 Additionally, if you have requested a hearing and fail to appear, you will also waive your right to further appeal the ticket.

-By issuing motorists automated fines where a violation is recorded, the county hopes to make Suffolk County traffic safer.
+By issuing motorists automated fines where a violation is recorded, Suffolk County hopes to make traffic safer.
 The fees assessed provide a valuable deterrent to vehicle-related violations that result in crashes.

 How long has the program been in effect?

-The county’s red-light camera program started in 2010 and is intended, not to generate revenue, but to increase safety.
-In 2009, data shows that 676 people were killed by drivers running lights, and an estimated 113,000 were injured.
-With this program, the county hopes to stop more of these tragedies from happening and lessen the number of motorists injured each year.
+The county’s red-light camera program started in 2010.
+It’s not intended to generate revenue but rather to increase safety.
+In 2009, data showed that 676 people were killed by drivers running lights, and an estimated 113,000 were injured.
+With this program, the county hopes to stop more of these tragedies from happening and lessen the number of motorists injured yearly.

 The program is in line with current law and was authorized by New York State.
 From 2015-2019, Suffolk County cameras recorded 1,200 accidents on average each year.
 The success of this program in reducing crashes and other related vehicle accidents suggests that there’s no sign of this program ending anytime soon.

 How does a red light camera work in Suffolk County?